-Figure 17 Configuration of RADIUS server
+Figure 17: Configuration of RADIUS server

 5.1.6 Wireless Network Customization and Configuration

 Creating a WLAN configuration is a critical step in building a reliable and effective wireless network.
 This procedure involves going to the WLANs tab and managing and configuring numerous AP groups.
 In the Wireless Local Area Network (WLAN), access point (AP) groups play a critical role in effectively managing and organising the deployment of wireless access points inside a network.
 The following illustrates the main AP groups created for Krung Thep along with detailed configuration for each Group.